 Looking up the canyon

-The trail becomes a bit faint as you continue toward a split in the ravine.
-Stay to the right, following brown trail markers.
+The trail, which had been faint through this area, is now easy to follow with posts with reflective markers to keep your on course.
+Come to a split in the ravine and stay to the right, observing the trail markers.
 The hike comes to a sudden end at a cliff dropping steeply into the badlands to the south.
 The overlook has sweeping views of this unique landscape as well as miles and miles of prairie grasses.
 Cliff Shelf Nature Trail is visible below.

 Looking east from the notch